Monipoo0904/DATA430/README.md

 # DATA430
-All Machine learning programs from my DATA430 coruse at UMGC
+All Machine learning programs from my DATA430 course at UMGC